hernantz/blog/content/its-the-competition-stupid.md

       men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."

-      ― Mark Twain, [The Innocents Abroad/Roughing It][8]
+      ― Mark Twain, [The Innocents Abroad/Roughing It][9]

-[^10]: No written law has ever been more binding
+[^10]: "No written law has ever been more binding
-       than unwritten custom supported by popular opinion.
+       than unwritten custom supported by popular opinion."

        ― Carrie Chapman Catt

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"